 Some women have it wrong.
 They take care of their looks and grooming if they have a crush or if they´re dating someone.
 But if they´re not seeing anyone, they let their self go.

 Interestingly, once they get married, they also tend to let their self go.

-It shouldn´t matter whether you´re alone, in a relationship or are married (and with kids), you should always take care of yourself.
+It shouldn´t matter whether you´re alone, in a relationship or married (and with kids), you should always take care of yourself.
 No one will take care of you but you.
-The more you invest on your health, personal style and grooming, and overall wellbeing, the happier you will be.
+The more you invest on your health, personal style and grooming, and overall well-being, the happier you will be.

 Make him commit and surrender his heart to you, learn how to be “the woman men adore and never want to leave”.

 If you´re single, fit and happy, men are going to be attracted to you.
 And if you´re in a relationship, fit and happy, all the more that your partner will fall in love with you.

 So don´t forget to take care of yourself.